lareponse/arrow/add/arrow/arrow_guidelines.md

-# CROW View Creation Guideline
+# ARROW View Creation Guideline

 Only write views that eliminate application logic.
 If it doesn't reduce code, it's not a CROW-compliant view.